-It’s always risky for employees when managers are “too nice” and don’t give clear and helpful feedback about expectations, preferences, or necessary improvements.
+It’s always risky for employees when managers are “too nice” and don’t give clear feedback about expectations, preferences, or necessary improvements.
 In effect, these managers stand by as employees go off the track rather than helping them stay on.
-Even though this behavior usually happens with the best of intentions, it is almost always counterproductive.
 Below are some typical scenarios:

 - Some managers don’t want to upset a good employee over something that’s not really a big deal.
 This view is particularly common when “good” managers in “toxic” environments try to buffer their people from difficult or dangerous colleagues and conditions.
 The manager thinks: “How can I possibly criticize their work when they’re already under so much pressure?”

-- Other managers are so grateful and relieved if a failing employee does manage some performance improvement that they forget that good, solid performance is necessary, and that just a little bit better is usually not enough.
+- Other managers are so grateful and relieved if a failing employee improves even a little that they forget that strong, solid performance is necessary, and that just a little bit better is usually not enough.

-- Caring managers can be so wary of hurting anyone’s feelings that they include everyone’s view, even though extreme inclusiveness weakens decision-making by counting inexpert and inexperienced opinions.
-Similarly, they may resist taking any action if the team has not reached consensus although it’s rarely productive to wait until the least committed or most fearful team member has come around to the majority (or the leader’s) point of view.
+- Caring managers can be so wary of hurting anyone’s feelings that they incorporate everyone’s view, including inexpert and inexperienced opinions.
+Similarly, they may resist taking action if the team has not reached consensus although it’s rarely productive to wait until the least committed or most fearful team member has come around to the majority (or the leader’s) point of view.

 The Department of Lost Causes

 Good people tend to believe that a group that works together will always figure things out for the better, and that people will naturally step up and improve.
-That may be true when you have enough time and resources and very little pressure.
+And that may be true when you have unlimited time and resources and very little pressure.
 But you can’t shield people from natural consequences forever.
-And if you only shield them and don’t develop them, you actually deny them the opportunity to rise to the occasion, and to improve and grow.
+And if you only shield them without developing them, you actually deny them the opportunity to rise to the occasion, and to improve and grow.

 The risk for employees is that a too-patient manager is usually too patient only until the dam breaks — or the camel’s back breaks — and the manager has had enough.
-In many cases, though, a continuing sense of responsibility or organizational constraints preserve the relationship anyway.
 The frustrated manager may end up tuning out the legitimate needs of other people and situations, stalling productivity even further.

-Make sure they agree with you about what they’re expected to accomplish.
+Check that they agree with you about what they’re expected to accomplish.
 If there are expectations for how they’re to accomplish it, make sure that they agree with that too — don’t assume that they understand what you mean.
-And then check that their behaviors match their claims.
+And then verify that their behaviors match their claims.
 Make a concrete plan with milestones so you can actually track their performance in 30/60/90 days or three/six/nine months.
 That way, you — and they — can see their trajectory clearly.

 No matter how “nice” you want to be, when there’s tangible success, you can support more people through the process of learning what they need to do.